Overview

 Treatment of bladder cancer

-• Superficial: located in the bladder lining (epithelium), treated with tumor removal; medication in bladder.
+• Superficial — Located in the bladder lining (epithelium), this is treated with tumor removal and medication placed in the bladder

-• Invasive: cancer in the epithelium and extending into deeper layers; treated with removal of the bladder, chemotherapy.
-Radiation therapy is more frequently used in Europe than in the U.S.
+• Invasive — Cancer in the epithelium and extending into deeper layers, this is treated with removal of the bladder and chemotherapy.
+Radiation therapy is more frequently used in Europe than in the United States.

-• Metastatic (cancer has spread): Spreading beyond the bladder (lymph nodes, liver, lungs, etc.); treated with chemotherapy.
+• Metastatic (cancer has spread) — Spreading beyond the bladder to places such as the lymph nodes, liver or lungs, this is treated with chemotherapy.

 Schedule an appointment